hms-dbmi/METASIGHT/example_data/labels/README.txt

 - **folder_id must match feature file names** (without .pt extension)
 - These are EXAMPLE files with synthetic data
 - Real labels must be derived from your actual clinical follow-up data
-- Demographics in label files are used to merge with clinical_information.pkl
+- folder_id links slides to their corresponding feature files